LitzN/KetoMeals/README.md

     my recipe page containing all their recipes.
 An alert appeared above Welcoming the user.

 ### **My Recipes**
+* __Add Recipe button__
+    * Functionality:
-* __Add Recipe button__ I clicked the add recipe button on the my recipes page for a user and was directed to the "Add a recipe" page.
+        * I clicked the add recipe button on the my recipes page for a user and was directed to the "Add a recipe" page.
 * __Own Recipes__ user recipes are being displayed, with relevant cookware promotions.
 Each contains an edit and delete button.
+    * Functionality:
-    * I pressed the edit button and was directed to the edit page for the specific recipe with the input fields prefilled.
+        * Edit button: I pressed the button and was directed to the edit page for the specific recipe with the input fields prefilled.
-    * I pressed the delete button on a test recipe I added and checked it had been removed from the database.
+        * Delete button: I pressed the button on a test recipe I added and checked it had been removed from the database.
 * __Favourite Recipes__ users favourited recipes are displayed with relevant cookware promotions.
 Each contains a "remove favourite" button.
+    * Functionality:
-I pressed the button which directed me back to the homepage with an alert saying "Favourite saved".
-I checked the database to ensure the user's favourites no longer contained the specific recipe id.
+        * I pressed the button which directed me back to my recipes page with an alert saying "Favourite removed".
+        I checked the users favourites no longer contained this recipe and that it was deleted from the database.

 ### **Add Recipe**
 * __Image background__ was checked in developer tools, image covers looks good and covers the view on all screen sizes.